 - the amount of carbon tonnage

-This example uses the Conservation Cropping Protocol.
-It is based on a $23.00/tonne offset sale price and a 2/3 to 1/3 farmer/aggregator price split:
+For example, using the Conservation Cropping Protocol with a $23.00/tonne offset sale price and a 2/3 to 1/3 farmer/aggregator price split would result in:

 1000 acres X 0.113 tonnes/acre = 113 tonnes carbon

 113 tonnes carbon X $15.33/tonne = $1732 or $1.73/acre

 1000 acres X 0.057 tonnes/acre = 57 tonnes carbon